 The BRC helps provide a fuller picture of the history of Boston by bringing together historical materials—photos, maps, letters, newspaper articles, recordings, charts and tables, and more—and digitizing them so they can be remixed and re-combined with current data to tell the story of essential but underrepresented groups in Boston’s neighborhoods.
 The BRC also builds computer and technical systems that will make it easier to safely and permanently house digital history projects, repeat similar projects in the future, and make connections between them as they grow.

-The planning phase focuses on a set of pilot projects that represent a range of disciplines, research questions, and data sources.
-Each pilot will develop a detailed specification and prototype that includes sample data, data analyses and visualizations, and usage scenarios that will in turn shape the horizons of the larger BRC.
+The initial planning phase focused on a set of pilot projects that represented a range of disciplines, research questions, and data sources.
+Each pilot developed a detailed specification and prototype that included sample data, data analyses and visualizations, and usage scenarios.
+These help inform planning for the next phase.

 Through 2021, the BRC will partner with 4-8 Boston-based non-profits to develop projects where historical collections, data, and technology serve neighborhood research needs.
 Many of these partnerships have grown through relationships started via University Archives and Special Collections, which holds the valuable records of many Boston-area activist and community service organizations.